This LibGuide will help you get started with using resources related to Plant Sciences at the University of Cambridge

 There is a separate Herbarium Library in the Sainsbury Laboratory, which holds floras, works on taxonomy and monographs.
 See here for information on using the Herbarium Library, as it is not a walk-in facility

 There are many libraries in the Cambridge system, and some may also hold items of interest, but it depends very much on the subject you are researching.
-Use the search box on the right for 'all libraries' to check.
-You may need to check the libraries directory, with opening hours, admissions policies, etc.
+Use iDiscover to check what we have and where it is.
+You may also need to check the libraries directory, for opening hours, admissions policies, etc.

 The subject areas related to Plant Sciences are relatively well-served by e-journals, but it depends rather on your subject.
 Almost certainly, any paper cited on a reading list will be available online : in fact links are normally provided!
 Check out the 'Researching a topic' tab above for more information.

 You might find that some papers you need to read may not be available online.
 This is usually not a problem : The Plant Sciences Library or the Herbarium Library may well have a paper copy of the journal.
 If not, it might be available in another Cambridge library, or could be requested from another UK library.
 If in doubt, please ask us for further help.

 Although some subject areas are now taught with heavy reliance on e-books, the sciences are not well-served by this format.
 Furthermore, books do not feature strongly on reading lists.
-This is because in the sciences information must be completely up-to-date, and books, whether e- or paper, cannot provide that.
+Because in the sciences information must be completely up-to-date, it would be difficult for books, whether e- or paper, to provide that.
 Please be aware that sometimes the e-book available is not the most recent edition published either!

-A few standard texts may be available as e-books, but you are unlikely to find that many of the books you need to read [if any] are available online.
+A few standard texts may be available as e-books, but it is by no means the case that all the books you need to read are available online.
 If they are available, reading lists in lecture notes normally tell you so.
-E-books are also linked from the library catalogue [use the iDiscover box on the right]
+E-books are also linked from the library catalogue iDiscover